How to Increase GABA | 7 Most Powerful Methods (Natural)

 Vitamin B6, if deficient, may impair the production of GABA as it is a cofactor nutrient.
 For a better understanding of cofactor nutrients see my prior article.
 Since overt vitamin deficiencies are rare, we use urine organic acids testing (UOA) to determine if there are any functional deficiencies.
 So far in the UOA testing at our clinic, we have yet to find anyone who is not deficient in the B-complex vitamins.

 4. Get a comprehensive urine organic acids test

 I cannot speak highly enough on how much this test has helped our patients and clients.
 If you can determine functional deficiencies via (UOA) and reverse them, you will likely help all of your neurotransmitters and help optimize brain function.
-To understand more about how the UOA works, consult our video summary.

 5. Use calming nutrients to help improve sleep quality